 You can also uses smaller star tips for mini layer cakes, cupcakes, or for alternate size rosettes for sheet cakes.

 Buttercream frosting works best for this type of decorated cake.
 American buttercream, Italian meringue buttercream, Swiss meringue Buttercream all work.
-Even ermine frosting or cream cheese frosting will work, provided they are not too soft.

-You want a medium consistency buttercream that is firm enough to fold it shape when piped and not spread, but soft enough that the edges remain smooth and pretty.
+You want a medium consistency buttercream that is firm enough to hold it shape when piped and not spread, but soft enough that the edges remain smooth and pretty.
 Chilling the frosting for 15-20 minutes before piping and not overfilling the piping bag with frosting can help.

 While homemade frosting works best for this type of cake, there are a few tips if you decide to use a store bought frosting instead: